Compliance with government regulation to protect consumer's health.

 The Vietnamese Government has its control towards tobacco products’ production, exclusive production, trading and import.

-The tobacco industry in Vietnam is strictly regulated by large numbers of legal documents including but not limited to FCTC, Tobacco Harm Control Law, Decree 67/2013/ND-CP, Circular No. 21/2013/TT-BCT, Law on Commerce, Decree No.89/2006/ND-CP dated September 30, 2006 on labeling of goods and other guidance documents.
+The tobacco industry in Vietnam is strictly regulated by large numbers of legal documents including but not limited to FCTC, Tobacco Harm Control Law, Decree 67/2013/ND-CP, Circular No. 21/2013/TT-BCT, Law on Commerce, Decree No. 43/2017/NĐ-CP dated April 14, 2017 on labeling of goods.

 The World Health Organization’s Framework Convention on Tobacco Control (FCTC) provides countries that ratified it a global framework policy to handle tobacco-related issues.
 Vietnam ratified the FCTC in 2005.
 In order to support the Government incorporate the FCTC into Vietnamese laws, we consistently recommend our constructive opinions.
 We believe that with the responsible participation of the tobacco industry in policymaking, together with consideration of opinions and influences towards tobacco farmers, consumers and relevant industries could derive more benefits.